Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    Sometimes the end user has a personal recursive resolver on her machine.
 In both cases, the IP address is as sensitive as it is for HTTP [@sidn-entrada].

-   A note about IP addresses: there is currently no IETF document that describes in detail all the privacy issues around IP addressing.
+   A note about IP addresses: there is currently no IETF document that describes in detail all the privacy issues around IP addressing in general, although [@RFC7721] does discuss privacy considerations for IPv6 address generation mechanisms.
 In the meantime, the discussion here is intended to include both IPv4 and IPv6 source addresses.
 For a number of reasons, their assignment and utilization characteristics are different, which may have implications for details of information leakage associated with the collection of source addresses.
 (For example, a specific IPv6 source address seen on the public Internet is less likely than an IPv4 address to originate behind an address sharing scheme.)
 However, for both IPv4 and IPv6 addresses, it is important to note that source addresses are propagated with queries and comprise metadata about the host, user, or application that originated them.

 ### Data in the DNS payload